Skip to content

 Uncategorized

-While you can certainly just bring a cat home, a little planning can go a long way if the new cat is your first cat in the house.
-If it is a planned event to bring a cat home and not an impromptu rescue (or other random situation), then make an appointment with a veterinarian
+Bringing a Cat Home is Best as a Planned Event While you can certainly bring a cat home without much thought, a little planning can make a big difference if it's your first cat in the house.
+If bringing a cat home is a planned event rather than an impromptu rescue (or other random situation),

 read more